Let's raise the stakes, shall we?

 Americans spend more than $100 on Halloween

-And it's going up each year.
-In 2021, the National Retail Federation estimated that Americans would spend an average of $102.74 on costumes, candy, decorations and greeting cards.
-This average was $10 higher than 2020, which makes sense given that a lot of Halloween festivities were canceled amid the coronavirus pandemic.
+And it's not going down anytime soon.
+In 2023, the National Retail Federation estimates that Americans will spend an average of $108 on costumes, candy, decorations and greeting cards.

 Jack Nicholson's divorce inspired a scene in "The Shining"